akarnokd/RxJavaExtensions/README.md

 ### ParallelScheduler

-It is similar to `Schedulers.computation()` but you can control the number of threads, the thread name prefix, the thread priority and to track each task sumbitted to its worker.
+It is similar to `Schedulers.computation()` but you can control the number of threads, the thread name prefix, the thread priority and to track each task submitted to its worker.

 Tracking a task means that if one calls `Worker.dispose()`, all outstanding tasks is cancelled.
 However, certain use cases can get away with just preventing the execution of the task body and just run through all outstanding tasks yielding lower overhead.